 An effective video onboarding process gives new employees all the information in bite-sized, digestible bits to help them learn faster and perform better in the long run.

-A Digital Adoption Platform is an employee training solution that assigns each learner a contextual task list containing relevant walk-throughs based on the learner’s user segment.
-These interactive walkthroughs show users how to complete a certain process by guiding them through each step, showing them relevant training videos, or providing informative articles.
+A Digital Adoption Platform is an employee training solution that assigns learners a contextual task list containing relevant walk-throughs based on the learner’s user segment.
+These interactive walkthroughs show users how to complete a specific process by guiding them through each step, showing them relevant training videos, or providing informative articles.

 5. Transfer of Knowledge

 New hires don’t always get a chance to meet the people whose positions they are filling in.
 This creates a continuity problem and impacts the amount of time taken by them to pick up key skills and understand the intricacies of various processes.

 Transfer of knowledge videos are an important aspect of the employee onboarding process that makes the adjustment period shorter for the new hires.
 Outgoing members can record videos using video tutorial creation tools explaining the essential job details for the new hires to watch and quickly catch up and also keep with them for future reference.

 5 Video Onboarding Best Practices